ghosteater1311/Parallel_Image_Convolution/README.md

-# Parallel_Image_Convolution_Benchmark
+# Parallel Image Convolution Benchmark
-Research about the computational performance of 2D image convolution
+This project studies the computational performance of 2D image convolution (a fundamental operation in computer vision) under different parallelization strategies.